apereo/cas/docs/cas-server-documentation/installation/Configuring-Monitoring-Administration.md

 ## Admin Server

-To run the Eureka discovery server, please use [this WAR overlay](https://github.com/apereo/cas-bootadmin-overlay).
+To run the Spring Boot Admin server, please use [this WAR overlay](https://github.com/apereo/cas-bootadmin-overlay).

-Note that the admin server's API endpoints MUST be secured.
-To learn more about options, please [see this guide](http://codecentric.github.io/spring-boot-admin/1.5.0/#securing-spring-boot-admin).
+<div class="alert alert-warning"><strong>Secure Endpoints</strong><p>Note that the admin server's API endpoints MUST be secured.
+It is also best to run both the Admin server and the registering CAS server node under HTTPS, specially if credentials are used to authenticate into endpoints.</p></div>

+To learn more about options, please [see this guide][bootadmindocs].

 Here is a sample screenshot of the CAS server reporting status to the Admin server: